-Assumption \ref{assump: outcome model correct} says that the effect of $U$ on $Y$ is additive on scale defined by $g_1$ and excludes any $ZU$ interaction.
-One may consider models that allow for $ZU$ interaction by adding an extra sensitivity parameter characterizing the effect of $ZU$ on $Y$.
-Similarly, Assumption \ref{assump: pscore model correct} says the effect of $U$ on $Z$ is additive on scale defined by $g_2$.
-We will primarily focus on the model where $U$ does not interact with $Z$ on the scale of the link function as it is more parsimonious, easier to interpret, and widely adopted in the literature.
+Assumption \ref{assump: outcome model correct} states that the effect of $U$ on $Y$ is additive on the scale defined by the link function $g_1$ and excludes any $ZU$ interaction.
+As discussed in Section \ref{sec: introduction}, the outcome model specification inherits that in a primary analysis assuming no unmeasured confounding.
+Similarly, Assumption \ref{assump: pscore model correct} states that the effect of $U$ on $Z$ is additive on the scale defined by the link function $g_2$.

+\begin{remark}\rm The method developed in this article can be immediately extended to models with $ZU$ interaction by incorporating an additional sensitivity parameter characterizing $ZU$'s effect on $Y$.
+We focus on the model where $U$ does not interact with $Z$ because it involves fewer sensitivity parameters, is easier to interpret, and is widely adopted in the literature; see, e.g., \citet{Rosenbaum1983}, \citet{Imbens2003}, and \citet{Rosenbaum2002a}. \end{remark}

 \begin{remark}\rm It will be clear later when we construct the semiparametric estimator that it is not strictly required to posit exponential family models.
-We restrict to this family as these are most commonly used by empirical researchers in practice. \end{remark}
+We focus on this family of models because they are familiar to empirical researchers and routinely used in practice. \end{remark}